 Purple Door Productions is a showcase for writer/director Katharine Rogers.
 She hopes to make films which engage, enlighten and entertain.
 She says about filmmaking, “I love telling stories and I truly believe in the value and transformative power of imagination.
 Filmmaking is a way to marry both these things.
 The films I like and the films I make are ones that engage the viewer with something surprising or unique or true.
 Sometimes they even enlighten or inspire.
 There is nothing I would rather be doing than pursuing a life in film.
 So that’s what I do.
 I know I’m lucky to do it and sometimes I also think I’m crazy to do it, but really there is no other option .”
 Her skills and talents include, but are not limited to script writing, directing, producing, public speaking, stills photography, film blogging and programming.
 KATHARINE ROGERS has a BA in Communication Studies from the University of Sunderland, UK.
 After graduation she worked in TV and Marketing till she had an epiphany that directing was her one true love.
 Since then she has written and/or directed five short films, an episode for community TV and a short play in the 2009 Short and Sweet Festival (which won third place in the judges pick for that week).
 In 2007 she completed a Masters of Media Arts at UTS.
 In 2010 Katharine directed a sixteen minute drama Behind the Wall which went on to screen internationally at the Indie Jam festival in the USA and to win prizes in Australia.

 Her latest comedy short Crumb Catchers which she wrote & directed had it’s world premier at Seen & Heard Film Festival in March 2012.
 It was runner up in the Aurora Short Film Festival, screening nationally on the Aurora Foxtel Channel.
 As a finalist in Showfest 2012 Crumb Catchers screened in competition at the art deco Randwick Ritz cinema in Sydney.
-It has gone on to screen internationally in the UK and America.
+It has gone on to screen at more than 18 festivals and short film nights, in Australia and internationally.

 Other Writing Katharine has written guest blogs for Jurassic Lounge, We Try This At Home, Seen & Heard Film Festival and reviews for the magazine Tharunka.